By Godfrey Mallion, modified by James Bow

 The 401 NORTH BATHURST service ended as a Community Bus route on September 1, 1995, replaced by a “pulse” service.
 The TTC also introduced a 425 DOWNTOWN bus on January 3, 1995, but this did not prove to be cost-effective, and service ended on June 16 of that year.
 More recently, the 405 ETOBICOKE bus began operation on September 12, 2005, serving community amenities around the Eglinton/Kipling area.
 This was followed by the 406 VARIETY VILLAGE community link and the 407 TORONTO REHAB CARDIAC CENTRE community link buses which began operation on January 3, 2011, serving the Variety Village and Sunnybrook Hospital areas respectively.
 The 406 VARIETY VILLAGE route stopped operating on May 8, 2011, when a new branch of the 12 KINGSTON ROAD route opened, serving Variety Village.

-Community bus service would spread to other transit systems in the GTA, including Ajax (Flag bus) in September 1992, Richmond Hill (May 1993), Newmarket (January 1994), and Oshawa (January 1995) among others, as the service proved effective in meeting the needs of the mobility-challenged with services integrated with standard transit service.
+In spite of ridership reductions in later years, the TTC’s community bus service experiment would be taken up by other transit systems in the GTA.
+Ajax introduced its Flag Bus system in September 1992, followed by Richmond Hill in May 1993, Newmarket in January 1994, and Oshawa in January 1995.
+Others would follow, as smaller communities found the services effective in meeting the needs of mobility-challenged residents with services integrated with standard transit service.

 Schedules Effective December 5, 1998